-- Analytical method and steps: Give an overview of the selected analytical method (i.e., thematic analysis) justification for selecting this method, and a detailed description of the analytical steps, including examples from your data. - Report of the research findings (i.e., main themes identified).
+- Analytical method and steps: Overview of the selected analytical method (i.e., thematic analysis), justification for selecting this method, and a detailed description of the analytical steps, including examples from your data. - Report of the analysis (i.e., main themes identified).
 This should include a description of each theme, along with illustrative extracts from the data with an explanation/interpretation to show how each extract illustrates the theme.